gitcoinco/grants-stack-indexer-v2/.github/production_operations.md

 -   Make sure you have already created the S3 bucket and ECR repository.
 Refer to the [README.md](./README.md) for more information.
 -   Make sure you have already created environment variables and secrets in the repository settings.
 Refer to the [README.md](./README.md) for more information.
+-   Run `Push Docker Image to ECR` workflow and ensure the latest commit hash is available in the ECR Registry and use that in the TERRAFORM_VARS image tags

 ## First Deployment